Asymptotically almost all \lambda-terms are strongly normalizing: Discussion

 \subsection{Possible applications}

-It is now popular to test programs written in functional languages using randomly generated set of inputs \cite{qcheck}.
-For higher-order functional programs where inputs are functions or algorithms for computing functions, this also means the ability to generate typical functions under certain known distributions.
+It is now popular to test programs written in functional languages using randomly generated inputs \cite{qcheck}.
+For higher-order functional programs where inputs are functions, this also means the ability to generate typical functions under certain known distributions.

-For many typed languages such as OCaml or Haskell, testing functional programs usually means the possibility of supplying random typed lambda terms generated in compliance with theirs natural distribution, probably different for different type.
+For many typed languages such as OCaml or Haskell, functional programs \corr{can be tested by} supplying random typed $\lambda$-terms generated in compliance with their natural distribution (probably different for different types of programs).

-For untyped languages such as LISP, problem of testing programs is very close to capability of generating pure random $\lambda$-terms.
-In our case, those terms automatically enjoy important properties such as strong normalisation if they do not use recursive definition.
-However, it would be nice to have a distribution where terms with other computationally good properties have density one.
+For untyped languages such as LISP, \correc{the} problem of testing programs is very close to \correc{the} capability of generating pure random $\lambda$-terms.
+In our case, those terms automatically enjoy important properties such as strong normalization, if they do not use recursive definition\correc{s}.
+However, it would be nice to have a distribution where terms with other computationally good properties have density~$1$.

-In light of our results, the distribution induced by the size of terms in combinatory logics is dramatically different because most term are not strongly normalizable while the distribution for pure $\lambda$-term with variables of size $0$ enjoys the density $1$ of strong normalisation.
-One could argue that the width at most $2$ is a negative result for testing (tuple of functions are common and encoded with terms of arbitrary width).
+One could argue that width at most $2$ is a negative result \correc{since it shows that random terms do not contain any tuple of more than $2$ functions, whereas 'natural' programs do contain such kind of subterms.}